 Scope and Contents

 The Records of the Cache la Poudre River History and Culture Oral History Project consists of documents dated from 2005 to 2006.
 The collection includes 36 oral history transcripts of audiotape interviews and audio cassette tapes corresponding to 21 of the transcripts.
 Fifteen transcripts do not include audio and exist in print alone.
 Topics in the oral histories include local history, recreation, water issues, personal histories, mining, farming, general history, and the effect of the Poudre River on individuals and community members.
 Permissions for the interviews accompany each history.
-Transcripts of the interviews are available in Mountain Scholar.

 - Strand, Matt (Person)